angel-sarmiento/the_past_decade_in_music/reports/README.md

-**NOTE: Most images here are interactive, you can interact with them in the [original HTML file](https://github.com/angel-sarmiento/the_past_decade_in_music/blob/master/reports/BillboardTop100.html)
+**NOTE**: Most images here are interactive, you can interact with them in the [original HTML file](https://github.com/angel-sarmiento/the_past_decade_in_music/blob/master/reports/BillboardTop100.html)

 ## Introduction